 - One routine eye exam covered per year.
 Cost of annual routine visit will not be deducted from total coverage amount for vision related benefits.
 Office visit cost share may apply if other physician services are performed in conjunction with eye exam. - Glasses and contact lenses.
-Glasses include lenses and frames, up to one pair every year.
+Glasses include lenses and frames, up to one pair every two years.
 Contacts include hardware and fitting fee, up to coverage amount.
 Coverage includes receipt of glasses and contacts in one coverage period.

-Referral and prior authorization required for eye exam and Medicare-covered eyewear. \$0 copayment for routine eye exam and/or for Medicare-covered exam to diagnose and treat diseases and conditions of the eye (including yearly glaucoma screening). \$0 copayment for eyeglasses or contact lenses after cataract surgery and/or for non-Medicare-covered eyewear.
+\$0 copayment for Routine eye exam and/or for Medicare-covered exam to diagnose and treat diseases and conditions of the eye (including yearly glaucoma screening).
+Referral and prior authorization required for eye exams.